 The Teacher sought Workers’ Compensation for her injuries.
 She argued that her shoulder injury arose squarely out of her employment as she was doing the work she was employed to do.
 Alternatively, she argued that, at the very least, her use of the rope swing was incidental to her work.
 The Regulator argued that her use of the rope swing was a “frolic” and was thus outside the employment relationship.

 The QIRC found that participating in the rope swing did not form part of the Teacher’s duties in Vanuatu.
 The commission held that it would have been impossible for her to simultaneously participate in the swing and supervise her students.
 The QIRC also considered whether the teacher’s employer induced or encouraged the Teacher to engage in the rope swing.
 If there was inducement or encouragement, then the injury would properly be considered as arising in the course of employment.
+Ultimately, the teacher was denied workers compensation.

 This case highlights the importance of taking safety precautions in the workplace.
 In particular, it identifies the need to ensure that all work related activities are approved and risk assessments completed.
 It also highlights the interesting legal distinctions between work activities, induced or encouraged non-work activities, and frolics.
 Understanding that legal distinction is vital for establishing liability and consequently sustaining a claim for workers’ compensation.